hejfelix/blog/content/post/modularity.md

 ## Curry-Howard-Lambek correspondence

 It turns out that logic, lambda calculus, and turing machines are equivalent in terms of *what they can do*.
 This is interesting in many ways.
 With this in mind, you could think of the different paradigms as simply *your choice of programming style*.

+{{< giphy SuBYa2XO3aVH8Qt8IK >}}

-Furthermore, in a programming language like [**Idris**](https://www.idris-lang.org/), the same program can be interpreted both as a term in the lambda calculus and as a logical proposition.
+In the programming language [**Idris**](https://www.idris-lang.org/), the same program can be interpreted both as a term in the lambda calculus and as a logical proposition.
 Since **type systems are based on logic**, this means that the same language can be used to talk about types and runtime behaviour.
 This allows for very advanced types to be defined, giving detailed guarantees about a programs *runtime behaviour* based on the programs type. **Idris** places a lot of emphasis on using **total functions**, since allowing anything else would lead to **unsound** behaviour when viewing terms as logic propositions.

 There is much beauty to be found in the Curry-Howard-Lambek correspondence and its many implications, but the software industry doesn't care about beauty in general.
 It is notoriously difficult to quantify productivity gains from even the most basic type system, and this leads to an ongoing discussion on whether or not dynamic or static typing is "*better*". **Google** [released an article](https://days2011.scala-lang.org/sites/days2011/files/ws3-1-Hundt.pdf) comparing the productivity and performance of `C++`, `Java`, `Go`, and `Scala`, however, making conclusions based on different people's solutions with different programming languages always seems to border on the philosophical.
 This is mainly true because it's not possible to remove the human factor -- once I have experience with a specific problem, solving it again in another language would give that language an unfair advantage.
 In other words: